cosmostake/contributions/umee.md

 ![UME GIT](https://user-images.githubusercontent.com/86792707/215264628-cffac30a-9ac1-434c-84fe-6f2be263f18a.jpg)

-# <h1 align="center"> COSMØSTAKE VALIDATOR CONTRIBUTIONS FOR UMEE </a>
+# <h1 align="center"> [COSMØSTAKE](https://cosmostake.space) VALIDATOR CONTRIBUTIONS FOR [UMEE](https://app.umee.cc) </a>

 This repository is based on the overall work of our team to develop the COSMOS ecosystem and, in particular, [UMEE](https://app.umee.cc).
-Our team added information from the COSMØSTAKE validator here as part of this!
+Our team added information from the [COSMØSTAKE](https://cosmostake.space) validator here as part of this!

-### COMMUNITY GROWTH (TECHNICAL CONNTRIBUTIONS, TWITTER, YOUTUBE, VOTES FOR PROPOSALS, MEDIUM etc.)
+##### [COSMØSTAKE](https://cosmostake.space) VALIDATOR PROVIDES MUCH MORE THAN SECURITY!
+WE ARE ACTIVELY PARTICIPATE IN THE DEVEELOPMENT OF THE NETWORK AND COMMUNITY BY PROVIDING INFORMATIONAL, TECHNICAL AND HUMANITARIAN SUPPORT!

-We create a lot of [UMEE](https://app.umee.cc) related content to improve accessibility, community knowledge of features and [UMEE](https://app.umee.cc).
+##### BELOW IS THE COMPLETE LIST OF UMEE CONTRIBUTIONS.

 We have some basic images, logos, gradients from the [UMEE](https://app.umee.cc) brand pack, and we often mention the [UMEE](https://app.umee.cc) logo or other things related to it.

-Also, our validator always votes for proposals!
+Also, our validator always maximum votes for all proposals!

 __________________________________________________________________________________________________________________________________________________________